Konstantinos Karetsas

-Konstantinos Karetsas (Κωνσταντίνος Καρέτσας; born 19 November 2007) is a professional footballer who plays as a midfielder for Belgian Pro League club Racing Genk.
+Konstantinos Karetsas (Κωνσταντίνος Καρέτσας; born 19 November 2007) is a professional footballer who plays as a right winger or attacking midfielder for club Borussia Dortmund.
 Born in Belgium, he represents the Greece national team.

 Club career

+Genk

 Karetsas came through the system at his home town club Genk before spending three years at Anderlecht.
 He then returned to Genk in January 2023.

-He made his professional debut as a fifteen year-old for Jong Genk in the opening game of the 2023–24 season.
+He made his professional debut as a fifteen-year-old for Jong Genk in the opening game of the 2023–24 season.
 He scored three goals in his first seven league games.
 When he scored his first professional goal on 1 September 2023, in the Challenger Pro League against RSCA Futures, he became the youngest goalscorer in Belgian pro-league history.

 After a few strong months at Jong Genk, Karetsas was promoted to Genk's first team in February 2024 together with teammate Noah Adedeji-Sternberg.
 He was given his official debut by coach Wouter Vrancken in the league match against Cercle Brugge on 4 May.
 In the 88th minute, Karetsas came on for Bilal El Khannouss.
 Two weeks later, interim head coach Domenico Olivieri give him a first-team start for the first time for the league match against Royal Antwerp and in the 28th minute, he provided the assist for the only goal of the game, scored by Andi Zeqiri.

 Karetsas continued to impress in the opening weeks of the 2024–25 season, while still 16 years old, and was selected among The Guardian's 60 best young talents in world football selection for 2024.

+Borussia Dortmund

+On 3 August 2026, he moved to Germany and transferred to Bundesliga club Borussia Dortmund.